- 1 large potato, skin left on

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 2 large flat cap mushroom, stalks removed
+- 2 large flat cap mushrooms, stalks removed

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…